Avoid Frozen Pipes This Winter Using Our Top 5 Preventative Steps

 Here are a few ways to protect your pipes.
 Make sure you leave faucets open with a steady stream of water.
 Remove all outdoor hoses from their spigots in both, the front and backyard.
 If you have a crawlspace close all the vents.
 Lastly, keep your interior doors open to allow adequate heat to flow throughout the house.

 If you find yourself with frozen pipes, what are the first steps to take?

 If you awaken to frozen pipes, the first thing you should do is turn off your main shut off valve.
 Please note: Do not under any circumstance use a hairdryer or space heater to thaw out pipes.
 This can cause extreme damage to pipes and end up costing a lot of money to repair.

 If you have frozen pipes is there anything you can do to reduce the chances of them bursting?

-The best option to reduce the chances of your pipe bursting is open your faucets so the ice and water has room to expand.
+The best option to reduce the chances of your pipe bursting is to open your faucets so the ice and water have room to expand.
 However, even with this action pipes can still burst, this method merely reduces those chances.

-At what point should you call a HVAC professional?
+At what point should you call an HVAC professional?

-When you find your pipes are frozen, call us to learn what your options are to have your pipes professional thawed.
+When you find your pipes are frozen, call us to learn what your options are to have your pipes professionally thawed.